 While Kilo Kitchen welcomes back a familiar face to its kitchen, there are fresh new ideas for the table on top of what’s already developed by co-founders Joshua Adjodha and Javier Perez.
 Manel Valero previously led the restaurant in 2016 before taking up stints in Michelin-starred restaurants around Europe, and most recently at local bistro Wine RVLT.
 There’s a lot to miss in his temporary absence, but the chef’s finally back in action again and we’re all excited.

 The restaurant’s sharing plates menu sees a combination of Latin and Asia influences, expressed through Valero’s conviction for bold flavours.
-The usual bread and butter platter, for instance, is replaced with grilled potato foccacia and a fragrant adobo dip steeped with sherry vinegar, confit garlic and shallots.
+The usual bread and butter platter, for instance, is replaced with Pan, a grilled potato foccacia and a fragrant adobo dip steeped with sherry vinegar, confit garlic and shallots.
 Then there’s a whole avocado quartered and grilled, with the same care you would a prime steak, for a touch of char.
 It pairs up with a sharp ponzu sauce, served over soybean milk skin and a scattering of buckwheat.